MicrosoftDocs/azure-devops-docs/docs/boards/backlogs/resolve-backlog-reorder-issues.md

 <!--- Supports FWLINK 529135 -->

-When a sprint backlog contains same-category, nested  work items&mdash;as described in the next section, [How backlogs and boards display hierarchical (nested) items](#nested)&mdash;the system disables the drag-and-drop reorder feature.
+When a product, portfolio, or sprint backlog contains same-category, nested  work items&mdash;as described in the next section, [How backlogs and boards display hierarchical (nested) items](#nested)&mdash;the system disables the drag-and-drop reorder feature.
 It does this as it determines that not all items display under these circumstances.

 To fix this, take the following actions:

-1. Click the **Create query** link on the backlog page.
+1. Choose the **Create query** link on the backlog page.

 	![Create query of backlog](_img/overview/backlogs-boards-create-query.png)